Matt Vierling Player Props: Tigers vs. Rockies

 Matt Vierling At The Plate

-- Vierling is batting .273 with eight doubles, seven home runs and 18 walks.
+- Vierling is hitting .273 with eight doubles, seven home runs and 18 walks.

-- Vierling has had an RBI in 13 games this year (22.0%), including five multi-RBI outings (8.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Vierling has driven home a run in 13 games this year (21.7%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 32.2% of his games this season, with more than one run scored in 8.5%.
+- He has scored in 31.7% of his games this season, with two or more runs scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.